kubeflow/kfp-tekton/samples/flip-coin/README.md

 - Install [KFP Tekton prerequisites](/samples/README.md)

 ## Instructions
 * Compile the flip-coin pipeline using the compiler inside the python code.
+The kfp-tekton SDK will produce a Tekton pipeline yaml definition in the same directory called `condition.yaml`.
     ```
     # Compile the python code
     python condition.py